 Fully certified and highly experienced surveyors near you

 Dry Rot Survey

 The cost of treating dry rot incorrectly can be extremely damaging to your property so it is vital you hire a professional service and not just any dry rot companies.
-A property survey can be provided by one of our specialists free of charge, if you own and live in the surveyed property located within 25 miles distance from the nearest branch (alternatively a charge may apply).
+A property survey can be provided by one of our specialists free of charge, if you Own the surveyed property located within 25 miles from our Inverness branch.
+An administration fee may apply if a written report is required (a charge may apply if the property is rented out or is situated further than 25 miles).
 Contact our Inverness branch today who will be happy to help deal with your property problem and asses the dry rot treatment costs.

 Timber Preservation Specialists

 The majority of structures throughout the United Kingdom have large sections of the building formed by timber.
 Timber has been used for thousands of years and is still one of the most commonly used building materials.
 Timber can be used as supporting beams or posts or can even simply be used for the roof.

 Due to timbers popularity as a building material, decay by fungal growth and infestation by wood boring insects is extremely common.